Canglong Wang (王苍龙)

 - Research Interests

-- Chinese citizenship, Confucianism, National and cultural identity, Classical education in China, Schooling ethnography, Foucault, self-moralisation, Individualisation of Chinese society
+- Chinese citizenship, Confucianism, National and cultural identity, Classical education in China, Schooling ethnography, Foucault, self-moralisation, Individualisation of Chinese society, governmentality in China

 The Rise of Confucian Individual: Suzhi/Quality, Moral, and Confucian Schooling in China